 A fighter for Texas working families

-Lizzie Pannill Fletcher is a community leader and fierce advocate running for Congress to fight for Texas working families.
+Lizzie Pannill Fletcher is a community leader and fierce advocate running for re-election to Congress to fight for Texas working families.
 Lizzie is a lawyer who has dedicated her career to representing diverse Houstonians who face many different challenges.
 She co-founded Planned Parenthood Young Leaders in 2000, and has helped recruit a new generation of leaders to fight for the vital health care provider.
 As a volunteer attorney, Lizzie has worked to dismantle the school-to-prison pipeline in Texas, fighting to promote social and economic justice for all students.
 She is dedicated to helping young Houstonians find their voices, and serves on the boards of organizations that create opportunities for students to learn and grow through dance and writing.
 A fifth-generation Houstonian, Lizzie has deep roots in this city that she said “welcomes newcomers from around the world, that prides itself on scientific discovery, that serves as a hub of innovation, and that takes care of its neighbors.”
 Lizzie and her husband are proud to call Houston their home.

 A champion for expanding economic opportunity